ilaborie/blog/src/pages/hello-world-http-bench/index.md

 Same as the akka-user discussion, I used [wrk](https://github.com/wg/wrk) to test the servers.
 On my Macbook (with Intel CPU Core i5 2.6GHz 2 cores), and got the following results for req/sec.
 This is the same table as I pasted at the beginning of the article.

-The reason I tried 3 attempts weach was that due to JVM's JIT (Just-in-time) compilation, the frist and probably second attemps might not be at at the possible best performance.
+The reason I tried 3 attempts each was that due to JVM's JIT (Just-in-time) compilation, the frist and probably second attemps might not be at at the possible best performance.

 | Attempt    |  Akka HTTP      | Spray          |
 |:-----------|----------------:|:--------------:|